vmware/versatile-data-kit/projects/vdk-core/plugins/vdk-trino/src/vdk/internal/templates/load/dimension/scd2/README.md

 ### Purpose:

-This template can be used to load raw data from Data Lake to target 'Slowly Changing Dimension Type 2' table in Data Warehouse.
+This template can be used to load raw data from a database to target 'Slowly Changing Dimension Type 2' table in a database.
 In summary, it accumulates updates from the data source as versioned records in the target table.

 ### Details: